-Under the new artistic vision of Paul Lewis and Adam Gatehouse, The Leeds has a renewed focus on promoting The Piano to local, national and international audiences.
+The Leeds has a renewed focus on promoting The Piano to local, national and international audiences.
 We champion the piano to the widest possible audiences to enable everyone to discover and enjoy the piano.

 Schools – ‘Piano Fantasia – Discover the Piano’

-On Monday 21 May, our ‘Piano Fantasia’ brought the wonder and excitement of the piano to life for 1,200 primary school children at Leeds Town Hall!
+On Thursday 28 March 2019, our ‘Piano Fantasia’ will once again bring the wonder and excitement of the piano to life for over 1000 primary school children at Leeds Town Hall!

-“The children enjoyed watching the different pianos being played and they were enlightened to find out about composers they had, surprisingly, never been exposed to before.
-The word search was a great touch too – the children were so excited when they heard the composer’s name and they had had some beforehand exposure to this from the simple activity” (Year 4 Teacher)
+“The children enjoyed watching the different pianos being played and they were enlightened to find out about composers they had, surprisingly, never been exposed to before.”
+(Year 4 Teacher)

-The show combined live performances from Will and the three Lang Lang Scholars, with beautiful animations and audience interaction – all held together by the story of a young boy who asks Father Christmas for a spaceship, but receives a piano instead!
+The show combines live performances from Will and the three Lang Lang Scholars, with beautiful animations and audience interaction – all held together by the story of a young boy who asks Father Christmas for a spaceship, but receives a piano instead!
 Designed specifically for Year 4 pupils this unique event provides a curriculum enhancing performance in an iconic Leeds venue.